Public Enemies (2009 film): Development

 Public Enemies is based on Bryan Burrough's 2004 non-fiction book, Public Enemies: America's Greatest Crime Wave and the Birth of the FBI, 1933–34.
 Burrough had originally begun researching the subject with the aim of creating a miniseries.
 The idea was accepted by HBO and Burrough was made an executive producer, along with Robert De Niro's Tribeca Productions, and was asked to write the screenplay.
-However, Burrough had no experience in screenwriting, and says his drafts were probably "very, very bad.
+Burrough had no experience in screenwriting, and says his drafts were probably "very, very bad.
 Ishtar bad."
 He began simultaneously writing a non-fiction book, which he found easier, spending two years working on it while the interest in the miniseries disappeared.

 Burrough's book was set to be published in the summer of 2004 and he asked HBO to return the movie rights.
 They agreed and after the book was released, the rights were re-sold to production companies representing Michael Mann and Leonardo DiCaprio, the latter of whom was interested in playing John Dillinger.
 Burrough met with a representative and then heard nothing for three years.
 The actor eventually left the project to appear in Martin Scorsese's Shutter Island.

-Mann had written a screenplay about Alvin Karpis in the 1980s which was never produced.
+Mann had written a screenplay about Alvin Karpis in the 1970s for producer Harold Hecht, which was never produced.
 After reading an excerpt from Burrough's book in Vanity Fair, he eventually worked to develop a film based on the book with producer Kevin Misher.
 Novelist and screenwriter Ronan Bennett had written a screenplay about Che Guevara which Mann had intended to develop, but the project was shelved as Steven Soderbergh was already working on his two-part biopic about Guevara.
 Starting in 2006, Bennett worked for over 18 months on adapting Burrough's book, writing several drafts.

 Former NYPD Blue writer and Southland creator Ann Biderman rewrote the screenplay with Mann, who polished it before shooting began.
 Of the screenplay, Burrough has said "it's not 100 percent historically accurate.
 But it's by far the closest thing to fact Hollywood has attempted, and for that I am both excited and quietly relieved."